Lilia Luciano: Non-profit work

 Since 2013, Luciano has served on the Advisory Board of the United Nations Foundation Girl Up Campaign.
 She is a Today I am Brave Speaker series.

 In 2010, she served as spokesperson to the Univision and Bill Gates Foundation's Education Campaign, "Es El Momento", as well as a supporter and collaborator with St. Jude Children's Research Hospital, and Walk Now for Autism.

 Feature Documentaries

 Luciano is the director and producer of Guerras Ajenas, the first documentary film by HBO Latinoamérica.

-Personal life

-Luciano is married to film producer, Matt DeRoss.

-She previously married Luis Alayo, a Catalonian banker, on 28 December 2007.
-However, the couple divorced 18 months later citing irreconcilable differences.

 Other facts

 In 2009, People en Español selected Luciano in their 50 Most Beautiful people issue.
 In 2010, Cosmopolitan Magazine featured Luciano on their November 2010 cover.